kamana03/CODTECH-TASK2/README.md

+NAME-KAMANA RATHORE
+COMPANY-CODTECH IT SOLUTIONS

+OVERVIEW OF THE PROJECT
 # CODTECH-TASK2
 Building a sandbox environment for analyzing malware samples in a controlled setting involves creating a system where malware can execute without harming the underlying host system or network.
 This involves several key components: